Notice of Intent and Its Legal Steps

 These forms follow a specific sequence.

-1. Notice of Intent begins process giving the first warning to give payments.
+1. Notice of Intent begins the process, giving the first warning to make payments.

-2. Mechanics Lien Form is filed in case initial payment wasn't resolved.
+2. The claimant files a Mechanics Lien Form when the initial payment isn’t made.
 This is a more formal document.

-3. Letter of Intent to Sue then comes into play, acting as the last warning – this indicates legal action is going to be taken if financial disagreement continues.
+3. Letter of Intent to Sue then comes into play, acting as the last warning.
+This shows that someone will take legal action if the financial disagreement continues.

 3. Notarization in the NOI Process

-While the NOI itself doesn't require notarization, there is a specific document that must be – an affidavit of service of the NOI.
+While the NOI itself doesn't require notarization, there is a specific document that must be.
+This is an affidavit of service of the NOI.

-This document must be filed with the lien, that states the notice was served at least 10 days before the filing of the lien claim.
+You must file this document with the lien, and it must state that you served the notice at least 10 days before filing the lien claim.

 • Illinois